-A man threw rocks at an Asian woman driving her six-year-old son, police say.
+A man threw rocks at an Asian woman driving her 6-year-old son, police say.
 He’s charged with a hate crime.

 “I refuse to tolerate hate in Orange County,” District Attorney Todd Spitzer (R) said in a news release.
 “Our commitment to continuing to prosecute hate crimes to the fullest extent of the law is sending a strong message to all the haters out there — there is no room for hate here — or anywhere.”

-Spitzer joins other prosecutors across the country who are using hate crime statutes in an attempt to curb a rise in anti-Asian attacks.
+Spitzer joins other prosecutors across the country who are using hate-crime statutes in an attempt to curb a rise in anti-Asian attacks.
 Last week, Manhattan authorities filed three hate-crime charges against a 38-year-old man who allegedly stomped an Asian American woman, 65.
 In early March, prosecutors filed hate crime charges against a 39-year-old woman accused of spitting on an Asian American man while he was eating lunch outside.

 The attack in Orange County happened on March 31 as the woman, who hasn’t been named, drove along a four-lane road in a residential area in Fullerton.

-The victim called police from a nearby park and they swiftly arrested Janke.
+The woman called police from a nearby park and they swiftly arrested Janke.

 Prosecutors later added a felony hate crime enhancement to his charges, citing the woman’s race as the motivation behind the attack.